jeffdruid/fitzgeralds-menu/README.md

     |---|---|
     |<img src="assets/media/browser-safari-contact.png" alt="Contact Us Page - Desktop" width="70%">|<img src="assets/media/feat-contact-fix-address.png" alt="Address Box - Feature" width="800px">|

-- Open social links in another tab
+- Open social links in another tab, keeping users on the website while allowing them to access social media content.
     - Added `target="_blank"` to all social links.
 This ensures that when the user click on these links, they open in a separated tab.
     ![Alt text](assets/media/feat-footer-fix-links.png)